 When do you arrive at the ceremony, and how long do you stay?

 What do you wear?

 What happens if you get sick the day of my wedding?

 How do I change my name?

-Once the wedding has taken place, I file the signed marriage license to the Clerk of Superior Court within a week of your wedding (usually the next day).
+Once the wedding has taken place, I return the signed marriage license to the Clerk of Superior Court within a week of your wedding (usually the next day).
 It may take up to four weeks to receive your certified copy.

 Click here for the locations where you can obtain a marriage license in Maricopa County.
 (Note that Justice Courts accept only money orders for payment.)